jmhsi/jenkins-python-test/README.md

 Had to sudo apt install sloccount
 Make sure that I had Cobertura plugin in Jenkins
 Make sure to install cucumber plugins in Jenkins
+In post-always cucumber it threw error with parallel testing, so commented that line

 # jenkins python ci/cd